davidaparicio/labshock/README.md

 ### What You Get
 - [Labshock Demo Video](https://youtu.be/Q4HBjgnCOO0)
-- Build a complete ICS test lab in 5 minutes
+- Build a complete OT test lab in less than 10 minutes
 - Simulate SCADA & PLCs for attack/defense training
 - Capture traffic, test SIEM rules and refine IDS detection